artix41/awesome-transfer-learning/README.md

 ## Applied Domain Adaptation

-Domain adaptation applied to other fields, like physics or biology
+Domain adaptation applied to other fields

 ### Physics